ess-dmsc/NeXus-Streamer/README.md

 # ISIS NeXus Streamer for Mantid
 Stream event data from a NeXus file from RAL/ISIS using Apache Kafka for the purpose of development of live data streaming in Mantid.

-Run start and stop messages are produced, to make use of these and consume from a specified timestamp Kafka version >0.10.2.0 is required.

 A variable number of messages are sent per frame, such that the number of events in a message does not exceed a limit.
 The limit is 200 by default and can be specified using the optional argument `-m <max_events_per_message>`.

 The client runs until the user terminates it, repeatedly sending data from the same file but with incrementing run numbers.
-Unless the `-z` flag is used to produce only a single run.
+However the `-z` flag can be used to produce only a single run.

 Usage:
 ```